reubenmiller/hsm-research/tedge/README.md

     set-session
     ```

-    If you haven't created a go-c8y-cli session already, then run the following command:
+    If you haven't created a go-c8y-cli session already for your Cumulocity tenant, then run the following command:

     ```sh
     c8y sessions create
     ```

     Then run `set-session` afterwards to activate the session.
+See the [go-c8y-cli docs](https://goc8ycli.netlify.app/docs/gettingstarted/#basics) for more details.

 1. Create a new local CA certificate (this will be used to sign CSRs coming from the HSM device)